Whatsapp Icon

 Here's Your Ultimate Guide to Understanding TDS on FD – Section 194A

-• Entities paying interest to Indian residents must deduct TDS in addition to individuals and Hindu Undivided Families (HUFs).
+1. Entities paying interest to Indian residents, individuals, and Hindu Undivided Families (HUFs) must deduct TDS.

-• TDS on interest paid must be deducted if a person or HUF requests auditing of their accounts under section 44AB of the Income Tax Act, 1961.
+2. TDS on interest must be deducted if a person or HUF is subject to audit under Section 44AB of the Income Tax Act.

 Significance of Section 194A